AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) - Postgres only ( with Postgres extension and SQL server/Azure SQL )

-Besides cloud shell, this hackathon can also be run from your computer's shell.
-If you have Windows, you have use WSL2, or your shell from Mac.
+As an alternative to cloud shell, this hackathon can also be run from your computer's shell.
+Particularly Windows ( WSL2 )  or your shell from Mac.
 If you choose to run it from your computer, you need to unstall the following CLIs

     - AZ CLI